 Ephraim “Eph” Unell is Of Counsel with Talos Law.
 He holds a J.D. from Georgetown University Law Center.
 He is licensed to practice in Maryland and before the U.S. Court of Appeals for Veterans Claims.
 He is also accredited by the Department of Veterans Affairs to assist claimants with the preparation, presentation, and prosecution of claims for VA benefits.
-He Talos Law after completing a clerkship with Judge William S. Greenberg of the U.S. Court of Appeals for Veterans Claims.
+Eph came to Talos Law after completing a clerkship with Judge William S. Greenberg of the U.S. Court of Appeals for Veterans Claims.
 He focuses on Veteran’s Claims, Innocence Compensation for the wrongfully convicted, and disputes before the Court of Federal Claims.
 He is the proud father of three children.

 Seung-Ho Jung is a Junior Associate in the civil division at Talos Law.
 He received his Juris Doctor from Georgetown University Law Center in 2013.
-Seung-Ho earned his B.A. from the Johns Hopkins University, majoring in International Relations and East Asian Studies as well as minors in Economics and History.
+Seung-Ho earned his B.A. from the Johns Hopkins University, majoring in International Relations and East Asian Studies and minored in Economics and History.
 Prior to attending Georgetown University Law Center, Seung-Ho worked in educational consulting and investment banking in the United States and South Korea.
 Seung-Ho has also worked as a clerk with the law firm of Kim & Chang and as a research assistant with the Bank of Korea.
 In his spare time, Seung-Ho enjoys scripting computer game MODs, board games, and acting.

 Samantha Godwin is Of Counsel with Talos Law.
 She is licensed to practice in the District of Columbia and advises Talos Law on a wide spectrum of trial and appellate litigation issues.
 Samantha earned her J.D. from Georgetown Law and her B.A. and M.A. in philosophy with distinction from University College London.
 Samantha has published articles in constitutional law, family law, judicial review, health and medical law and has presented her research at numerous conferences and workshops at universities across the United States and Europe.
 In addition to her work for Talos Law, Samantha is engaged in graduate research at Yale Law School and Cambridge University on a Gates Cambridge Scholarship and has been employed as a research fellow by Georgetown Law and taught sections at Yale on international challenges and bioethics and the law.
-In her free time, Samantha enjoys squash, independent films, political philosophy, and 20th century abstract expressionism.
+Samantha enjoys squash, independent films, political philosophy, and 20th century abstract expressionism.
 For current publications, please visit samanthagodwin.com.

 Andrew Schweizer is a law clerk with Talos Law.
 He currently attends Georgetown University Law Center and will graduate in 2016.
-Mr. Schweizer graduated summa cum laude from West Chester University with a B.A. in philosophy.
+Andrew graduated summa cum laude from West Chester University with a B.A. in philosophy.
 Prior to Talos Law, Andrew was a law clerk with the Advocates for Equal Justice and Education.
 He has also worked on issues of poverty and human rights for various nonprofits.
 Andrew is passionate about his hobbies of painting, cooking, and playing the piano.

 Evan D’Aversa is a summer associate at Talos Law.
 He graduated summa cum laude from East Stroudsburg University in 2014.
 He studied Computer Science and Political Science.
 Evan will graduate from The George Washington University Law School in 2017.

 Melissa Doura is a law clerk at Talos Law.
-She graduated Cum Laude from Fordham University in 2014.
+She graduated cum laude from Fordham University in 2014.
 She will be part of the Affordable Housing Transaction Clinic in the Fall of 2015.
 She will graduate Georgetown University Law Center in 2017.

 Jordan Liew is a summer intern at Talos Law.
 He graduated from Pomona College in 2010 with a B.A. in Political Science.
 He is currently enrolled at the Georgetown University Law Center and is scheduled to graduate in 2016.
-Jordan is a senior online editor for the Georgetown Environmental Law Review and is a member of the Moot Court team.
+Jordan is a senior online editor for the Georgetown International Environmental Law Review and is a member of the Moot Court team.